shuyuan-lily/Contrastive_Meshes/README.md

 ```
 bash scripts/shrec/tsne.sh
 ```
-Here is an example of the visualization on the entire dataset consisted of 600 meshes in shrec16, using both the train and test meshes:
+Here is an example of the visualization on the entire dataset consisted of 600 meshes in shrec16, using both the train and test meshes.
+Each class consists of 12 meshes (8 in train set and 4 in test set), with a total of 30 classes.

 <img src="/docs/imgs/tsne_train_last_layer_2.png" width="500px"/>